-REPORT SECTION SECTION DESCRIPTION POINTS

-Cover Page/File Name Date Lab Number & Title Your name Signature section for electronic submissions NAME YOUR E-FILE USING THE SAME FORMAT: e.g. 1-26-21 Lab 2 Weak Acids K Witrick THERE WILL BE A 15 POINT PENALTY FOR ANYONE THAT DOES NOT FORMAT THEIR E-FILE TITLE THIS WAY 2 Introduction In your own words: a) General information about the lab topic b) The learning objective of the lab.
-5 Procedures Brief overview of what you did in the lab. a) It doesn't have to be verbatim to the lab procedures.
+REPORT SECTION SECTION DESCRIPTION POINTS Cover Page/File Name Date Lab Number & Title Your name Signature section for electronic submissions NAME YOUR E-FILE USING THE SAME FORMAT: e.g. 1-26-21 Lab 2 Weak Acids K Witrick 2 Abstract Brief introduction (2 sentences max) Methods 3.
+Results

+4. Conclusion Introduction 1) In your own words:a) General information about the lab topicb) The learning objective of the lab.
+5 Procedures Brief overview of what you did in the lab.
+It doesn't have to be verbatim to the lab procedures.
 Just a general outline.
 5 Results & Data The results will be generated from data collected during the experiment and on occasion observations.
 You will write your personal data into your lab notebooks then enter it into your row of the Canvas excel files.
 For your reports, you will use the data for the entire class taking Food Chemistry.
 That means all of the groups combined.
-You will generate any statistical data CORRECTLY You will show all calculations.
+You will generate any statistical data CORRECTLY.
+You will show all calculations.
 You will present the data clearly and neatly.
 Inefficiently labeled, formatted, or pasted data will be given a zero for the results section.
 15 Discussion Briefly discuss the results as to what happened and why.
-Then answer the questions by a) Writing out the question b) Writing the answer For the discussion and answering questions, you are required to look up additional information on the subject and incorporate the information.
+Then answer the questions by a) Writing out the question b) Writing the answer.
+For the discussion and answering questions, you are required to look up additional information on the subject and incorporate the information.
 Be sure to cite correctly (see references sheet).
 ONLY PROFESSIONAL REFERENCES CAN BE USED.
-15 Conclusions Summarize the results of the lab What the lab has taught you about the Food Chemistry subject How you can apply it to the food science industry.
+15 Conclusions Summarize the results of the lab.
+What the lab has taught you about the Food Chemistry subject How you can apply it to the food science industry.
+4 References A minimum of three (Lab manual and any lecturer material given to you by the instructor does not count towards your reference count).
+Remember to cite all references used according to Journal of Agricultural and Food Chemistry (ACS) format.
+Please see the reference example handout.
+4. List references in numerical order as they are presented in the report.
 4

-References A minimum of five (Lab manual and any lecturer material given to you by the instructor does not count towards your reference count).
-Remember to cite all references used according to scientific journal format.
-Please see the reference example handout.
-List references in numerical order as they are presented in the report.
-4 TOTAL POINTS 50